koaning/wow-avatar-datasets/README.md

 <br>

 This repository contains the parquet files that belong to the [World of Warcraft Avatar History Dataset](http://web.cs.wpi.edu/~claypool/mmsys-dataset/2011/wow/p123.pdf).
+The original data came in a 577 RAR file that contained 138066 text files.
+Once converted into a standard .csv file it became 2.1G big.
+So I figured to make it easier of others to use to instead turn this into more lightweight parquet files.

 To quote the [docs](http://web.cs.wpi.edu/~claypool/mmsys-dataset/2011/wow/author.html); the dataset contains the data over 1,107 days between Jan.
 2006 and Jan.
 2009.